aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-03/_index.md

 ---
-title: "03 | ..."
+title: "03 | Loops & Arrays"
 bookCollapseSection: true
-weight: 20
 p5js-widget: true
 ---

-# 03 | ...
+# 03 | Loops & Arrays

 ---

 ## Structure

-Each week is divided into three classes just like they are divided here on this website.
+During the first period, each week is divided into three classes just like they are divided here on this website.

 - **Mondays:** A thematic lecture that provides context for the topic of the course.
 Also presents the assignmnets and deliverables for each week.
 - **Thursdays:** First technical lesson of the week.
 Focuses on the coding side.